Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution: Experiments and Results

 \subsection{Effect on Other Tasks and Architectures}

-To further evaluate the generality of SEFT beyond standard benchmarks and the LLaMA-based architectures discussed above, we perform experiments on two challenging benchmarks, MMLU and GSM8K, and extend our evaluation to alternative model architectures, including DeepSeek-7B-chat \citep{bi2024deepseek} and Mistral-7B-v0.1 \citep{jiang2023mistral7b}.
-The MMLU benchmark spans a wide range of academic and professional subjects, testing both factual knowledge and reasoning ability, while GSM8K focuses on grade-school math word problems.
+To further evaluate the generality of SEFT across tasks and model architectures, we conduct experiments on two challenging benchmarks, MMLU and GSM8K, and extend our study to additional model backbones, including DeepSeek-7B-Chat~\citep{bi2024deepseek} and Mistral-7B-v0.1~\citep{jiang2023mistral7b}.
+MMLU covers a broad range of academic and professional subjects and evaluates both factual knowledge and reasoning ability, while GSM8K focuses on grade-school math word problems.

-Specifically, we apply the Wanda pruning method to compress DeepSeek-7B-chat and Mistral-7B-v0.1 to a sparsity level of 60\%, which offers a balanced setting for meaningful performance comparisons.
-The pruned LLMs are subsequently fine-tuned using SEFT, LoRA*, SPP, and SQFT, and their performance is evaluated on both the MMLU and GSM8K benchmarks.
-The results show that SEFT consistently outperforms other methods across both tasks and architectures.
-For instance, on MMLU, SEFT yields competitive performance, while on GSM8K, it achieves up to around 2\% gain.
-These findings underscore the robustness of SEFT in handling diverse tasks and its ability to generalize across different model backbones beyond the LLaMA family.
-This highlights its potential as a general-purpose sparse fine-tuning method that is both task- and model-agnostic, making it well-suited for real-world deployment scenarios.
+Specifically, we evaluate fine-tuning on sparse models, using DeepSeek-7B-Chat and Mistral-7B-v0.1 pruned by Wanda to 60\% sparsity.
+We compare SEFT with LoRA*, SPP, and SQFT, and evaluate all methods on both MMLU and GSM8K.
+The results show that SEFT consistently outperforms the competing methods across both tasks and architectures.
+In particular, SEFT achieves strong performance on MMLU and up to around 2\% improvement on GSM8K on Mistral-7B-v0.1.
+These findings demonstrate the robustness of SEFT on diverse tasks and its ability to generalize across different model backbones, highlighting its potential as both task- and model-agnostic fine-tuning method.